jasonbobe/fellows-class-2015/PMI-workshop-nairobi.md

   + Can these principles be improved?
 Anything missing?

 # Groups
+These groups are organized according to the different sections of the document.

 Precision Medicine Initiative Privacy and Trust Principles Governance
 + Whole Group